Biomedical Engineer Salary in Canada 2026: Check Scope, Salaries Based on Experience Level, & More

 - 67% of Canadian bio-economy employers seek graduates from biological and biomedical sciences programs.

-Highest Paying Cities for Biomedical Engineers in Canada
+Highest-Paying Canadian Provinces for Biomedical Engineers in 2026

 The growing demand for advanced medical technology remains relentless, with no indications of slowing down.
 Sustained innovation in this domain will be crucial for Canada's expanding senior demographic in the years ahead.
-Curious about how much does biomedical engineering makes in Canada?
-You can explore the corresponding data in the graph and detailed table provided below with the Highest, Lowest, and Average biomedical engineering Salary in Canada.
+Here are the salaries for biomedical engineers in top paying provinces in Canada:

 City |